 To allow us to serve shareholders with greater speed and efficiency, the Company strongly recommends email based correspondence on all issues, which do not require signature verification for being processed.
-Shareholders are expected to update any change in their residential address with our RTA to avoid non-receipt of dividends, annual reports, documents and written communications (if any) etc.
+Shareholders are expected to update any change in their residential address with our RTA to avoid non-receipt of dividends, annual reports, etc.